 KU Leuven, located in Belgium, is among the top European universities, ranked as the top university in the Reuters ranking of Europe's most innovative universities.
 KU Leuven is a research-intensive, international university that performs both basic and applied research.
 It is a highly interdisciplinary and multidisciplinary institution focused and committed to international excellence.
 KU Leuven actively works on this together with its research partners at home and abroad.
 The university offers an academic education that is based on scientific research of high quality.

 This research is to be performed within the framework of EnergyVille in the city of Genk-Belgium.
 If the selected candidate requires to take courses, these will be given in the city of Leuven or in a Technology Campus in Flanders.
 Moreover, EnergyVille is one of the top European research centers in Energy.
 EnergyVille is a collaboration between the Flemish research partners KU Leuven, imec, VITO, and UHasselt towards the research into sustainable energy and intelligent energy systems.
 Their researchers provide expertise to industry and governments in the field of intelligent energy systems for a sustainable urban environment - such as smart grids and advanced heating networks.

-The reference code for this position is 2021-075.
-Mention this reference code on your application form.
+The reference code of this topic is 2021-075.
+Please mention this on your application.